gauravnirmalkumar/image_algorithms/Assignment-3/README.md

 - **Multi-Exposure Support**: Load multiple images with different exposures (underexposed, normal, overexposed) to create a single HDR image.
 - **Automatic Exposure Detection**: Identifies and categorizes input images based on their exposure levels.
 - **HDR Merging Algorithms**: Supports multiple merging algorithms, including Merten’s and Debevec's methods, for blending exposures.
+- **Image Alignment**: Automatically aligns input images to correct for slight camera movements between shots, ensuring a seamless HDR result.
 - **Tone Mapping Techniques**: Offers different tone mapping methods, such as Reinhard, Drago, Mantiuk, and Local Tone Mapping.
 - **Real-Time Preview**: Enables users to see the effect of tone mapping adjustments on the HDR output.
+- **Intuitive UI & Enhanced UX**: Designed with a user-friendly interface and optimized user experience, making HDR creation straightforward and enjoyable for users at all skill levels.
 - **Image Export**: Allows saving the processed HDR images in common formats.

 ## Installation